 I teach my full SEO keyword research and ranking opportunity verification process in SimpleSEO; if you want to learn a fail-safe way to verify you’ve chosen the right keyword, check out the class.

 Write the copy for your page, and be sure you’re providing value for your reader.
 Focus more on providing value and information and answering their questions than using your keyword.
 You’ll naturally use the keyword you chose because that’s what your page is about.
 Go back and re-read your copy once you’ve written the first draft.
 Make sure your keyword is in the first paragraph.
-If you’ve used it too many times, you’ll hear because it will sound weird, and if you haven’t used it enough, you’ll see where you can use it.
+If you’ve used it too many times, you’ll hear it because it will sound weird, and if you haven’t used it enough, you’ll see where you can use it.

 Your final step when you’re doing SEO is to optimize the new page for Google.
-You need to create a Title Tag that uses your keyword, write a Meta Description that uses your keyword, rename your image file name and include your keyword (use – to separate the words), add header tags to separate your main points on your website page (they show up in a bigger font).
+You need to create a Title Tag that uses your keyword, write a Meta Description that uses your keyword, rename your image file name and include your keyword (use – to separate the words), and add header tags to separate your main points on your website page (they show up in a bigger font).
 Choose an H2 tag for your sections and an H3 tag for sub-sections.

 That’s all you have to do to do SEO on your website.
 You’ll follow the same process on each blog post if you have a blog.